wvirany/blog/content/posts/gaussian/index.md

 [^fn2]: Note that since $\U$ is an orthogonal matrix, a linear transformation defined by $\U$ preserves the length of the vector which it transforms, and thus is either a rotation, reflection, or a combination of both.

-[^fn3]: Most literature notation uses $\bLambda$ for the precision matrix.
-Not that we have overdefined $\bLambda$, since it also refers to the matrix containing the eigenvalues of $\bSigma$ in our definition for the eigenvalue decomposition.
+[^fn3]: Most literature uses $\bLambda$ for the precision matrix.
+Note that we have overdefined $\bLambda$, since it also refers to the diagonal matrix containing the eigenvalues of $\bSigma$ in our definition for the eigenvalue decomposition.
 However, for the rest of this blog, $\bLambda$ will refer to the precision matrix.

 [^fn4]: To see this, consider the product between two vectors $\a \in \R^m$ and $\b \in \R^n$ defined by $\a\T\A\b$ for some matrix $\A \in \R^{m \times n}$.
 Then, since the resulting product is a scalar, we have $\a\T\A\b  = \b\T\A\T\a$.